flyaflya/causact/cran-comments.md

-This is a patch release that fixes bugs introduced by breaking changes in the release of 'dplyr' (v1.0).
-The READMEM.md file was also updated so images appear in pictures.
+This is a patch release that fixes bugs introduced in 'causact' by breaking changes in the release of 'dplyr' (v1.0).
+The README.md file was also updated so images appear in pictures.

 ## Test environments
 * local R installation, R 4.0.0